laminas/laminas-diactoros/README.md

 ### UploadedFile

-`Zend\Diactoros\UploadedFile` is an implementation of `Psr\Http\Message\UploadedFileInterface`, and provides abstraction around a single uploaded file, including behavior for interacting with it as a stream or moving it to a filesystem location.
+`Laminas\Diactoros\UploadedFile` is an implementation of `Psr\Http\Message\UploadedFileInterface`, and provides abstraction around a single uploaded file, including behavior for interacting with it as a stream or moving it to a filesystem location.

 In most cases, you will only use the methods defined in the `UploadedFileInterface`.

 ### Server

-`Zend\Diactoros\Server` represents a server capable of executing a callback.
+`Laminas\Diactoros\Server` represents a server capable of executing a callback.
 It has four methods:

 ```php
 class Server